 In a sense, A Pathway Under the Gaze of Mary is “dangerous” because the reader is, at the same time, making an examination of conscience.
 This happens while he or she is drawn into an awareness of their own sinfulness and need for God’s mercy as seen through the life events of Sr. Lúcia.
 If the reader finds him or herself caught up within this dynamic, it should be welcomed as it draws him or her closer to the true message of Fátima, namely prayer and penance.

 It is to be noted that A Pathway Under the Gaze of Mary also offers new insights into old controversies and has potential to start new ones.
-As I have written previously, one will learn that there were words of Our Lady that explained the vision of the third part of the secret and why Sr. Lúcia never revealed them.
+As I have written previously, one will learn that there was an interpretation of the vision of the third part of the secret and why Sr. Lúcia never revealed it.
 We see that there is discussion of the date of 1960 on the envelope containing said secret that calls into question the “official” narrative on the subject.
 We also learn that Sister was never really “silenced” by the Vatican and go deeper into what Our Lady meant when she said in 1917, “I shall appear here yet a seventh time.”

 The reader, however, does a disservice first to God and then him or herself if this book is read in order to satisfy curiosity over more private revelations.
 In fact, the relative paucity of such material will cause nothing but disappointment to the curious.
 This is, dare I say, deliberate and reflects Sr. Lúcia’s own life and desires to escape such people in order to be with God—a facet admirably illustrated by the Carmelite Sisters.
 It is this dynamic of Sister’s interior life that provides the necessary context for many of the controversies surrounding Fátima.
 We owe a debt of gratitude to the Carmelite Sisters for clarifying it, as well as for the book itself.